Metacello/metacello/docs/MetacelloScriptingAPI.md

 is executed, the existing configuration is used.
 Use the [get](#getting) command to refresh the configuration.

-* The default repository is actually platform-dependent.
-In the absense of a platform-specified default, `http:www.squeaksource.com/MetacelloRepository` is used.
+* The default repository is platform-dependent.
+See the documentation for your platform to determine which repository is used.

 * `github://`` projects are implicitly [locked](#locking) when loaded.